coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 Hardhat is a popular development environment for EVM-compatible blockchains, consisting of multiple components for writing, compiling, debugging, and deploying smart contracts.

-In this tutorial, learn how to compile, deploy and call smart contracts on Core Testnet using Hardhat.
+In this tutorial, learn how to compile, deploy, and call smart contracts on Core Testnet using Hardhat.
 Obtain codebase for this tutorial from [here](https://github.com/coredao-org/hardhat-tutorial).

 ## Installation

-Navigate to your profile folder and follow the steps below to install HardHat (npm/node [v8.9.4 LTS or later](https://nodejs.org/en/) is required):
+Navigate to your profile folder and follow the steps below to install Hardhat (npm/node [v8.9.4 LTS or later](https://nodejs.org/en/) is required):

 1. `npm init --yes`
 2. `npm install --save-dev hardhat`